Vishal2Ch/Codeaplha-projects/README.md

 # Codeaplha-projects
-here i store all the internship projects which are
+here i store all the internship projects which are provided by code aplha